MosesCommitsFraud/hiraeth/README.md

-# Hiraeth Theme
+# Hiraeth

-A dark VSCode theme with purple accents because I like purple.
+A dark Theme with purple accents because I like purple.

 ## License